prashanthellina/vwserver/README.md

 Now the server is running and is web accessible.
 Open http://localhost:8889 in the browser.
 You will see a web-based python console to interact with this VWServer.

-Try running the following commands and observer the output
+Try running the following commands and observe the output

 ``` python
 >>> dir()